ha-wq/ha-wq/README.md

 ## Hi there 👋

+My name is Abror, and I am a high school senior from Uzbekistan.

+- 🔭 I’m currently working on small projects related to AI training, including an implementation of Biograms, Micrograd, and others.
+- 🌱 I’m currently exploring Natural Language Processing.
+I'm reading research papers (Transformer, BERT, etc.) and following tutorials on Andrej Karpathy's YouTube channel.
+- 👯 I’m looking to collaborate on

 <!--
 **ha-wq/ha-wq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.